-Defense Attorney for Bogus Sexual Assault Charges in North Texas
+Sexual Assault Lawyer For Charges in Fort Worth, Texas

-If you are under investigation for sexual assault, call The Hampton Law Firm now to learn about your legal options and how Jeff Hampton can protect you from criminal prosecution.
-With an experienced sex assault defense attorney like Hampton on your side you will have a fighting chance to prove your innocence.
+If you are under investigation for sexual assault, call The Hampton Law Firm now to learn about your legal options and how Jeff Hampton and his team of criminal defense attorneys can protect you from criminal prosecution.
+With an experienced sex assault defense law firm, like The Hampton Law Firm on your side, you will have a fighting chance to prove your innocence.
 Do not speak with investigators or detective without a defense attorney present.

 Texas Penal Code Regarding Sexual Assault